pablo-jurado/week_7_lecture_1_exercises/answers.md

 ---

-2) Array literals are denoted by:
+2)Array literals are denoted by:

 **answer a.
 An opening square bracket, a comma separated list of data, and a closing square bracket.**